Joseroman12/nperrin/data/site-improvements.md

 ## Better

 - Deploy on own server.
+- RSS feed should
+    - show time of creation or modification.
+    - if modification, show git diff on description.
 - Separate guides on another domain.
     - Add next and previous buttons.
     - Add progress bar.